Lodi California Day Trip a Wine-Themed Getaway. Perfect for a day, weekend or vacation.

 After surviving the government’s prohibition period, Lodi’s multi-generational wine grape growing families flourished, and today they continue to produce some of California’s finest wines.
-As a result, Lodi’s winemaking scene has exploded, growing from just dozen wineries in the early 90s to more than 80 today.
+As a result, Lodi’s winemaking scene has exploded, growing from just a dozen wineries in the early 90s to more than 80 today.

 With that, Lodi has also become home to some of California’s most prestigious food and wine events, which includes the popular Lodi Grape Festival held every September.
 The grape festival has a wide variety of agriculture-related activities, as well as rides, food, and of course — wine tasting.

-Equally as popular, are the Spring Wine Show, which highlights the area’s 50-plus award-winning wineries, as well as the annual Wine and Chocolate Weekend in February and the well-loved “Zinfest” hosted at Lodi Lake in late spring.
+Equally as popular, are the Spring Wine Show, which highlights the area’s 50-plus award-winning wineries, as well as the annual Wine and Chocolate Weekend in February and the well-loved “Zinefest” hosted at Lodi Lake in late spring.

 Things to do Lodi California

 The town of Lodi itself is cool too, mixing quaint charm and rugged agricultural roots.
 And while grapes are a big deal in Lodi, the city is more than just a destination for fine wine.
 The area is host to plenty of other attractions and points of interest, beginning with three unique museums.